mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What's the difference between the apps framework and the plugin framework?

-The app framework provides a few differences from plugins.
+The Apps Framework provides a few differences from plugins.

 - We’ve made our interactive elements easier to use and develop.
 - Works on both Mobile and Desktop clients without any extra code.